top of page

 Thank You for Visiting Craig Trapp Art

-A California resident for over 40 years, I am an intuitive acrylic painter of abstract expressionism.
+As a California resident for over 40 years, I am an intuitive painter inspired by abstract expressionism..
 Born in 1957 in Allentown Pennsylvania, I was the middle of 3 children.

 My youth was primarily spent out of doors.
 Long days were spent hiking the woods and climbing giant rocks left by ancient glaciers.
 I collected arrowheads and fossils, identified trees, and loved fishing for native Brookies in the nearby cow pasture stream.
 During these times I observed.
 I learned about nature’s cycles and patterns.
 And I learned about stillness.
 Most importantly, I learned we that we are part of nature, not separate from it.
 Little would I know these early years created a sensitivity in me that would someday become essential to my art.